-GIRLS' FLAG FOOTBALL AGES Refer to the Constitution - Article IX SERIES Open ELIGIBILITY Refer to the Constitution - Page 20.
+- 1. Refer to the Constitution Page 20. - 2.
 The official eligibility sheet must be used.

-RULEBOOK The Canadian Amateur Rulebook will apply, with exceptions around specific flag football rule requirements (blocking of the flag, kicking game, dead ball situations).
-FINANCING All schools entering a team will share the cost of officials for league, tournament and playoff games equally.
-SCHEDULING 1.
-The league will not commence until the third week after the start of school.
-2. Once an official schedule is drawn up and approved by the executive committee it shall be considered as final and no changes are to be made less than one week prior to the game.
+The Canadian Amateur Rulebook will apply, with exceptions around specific flag football rule requirements (blocking of the flag, kicking game, dead ball situations).

+All schools entering a team will share the cost of officials for league, tournament and playoff games equally.

+- The league will not commence until the third week after the start of school. - 2.
+Once an official schedule is drawn up and approved by the executive committee it shall be considered as final and no changes are to be made less than one week prior to the game.
 See Constitution, ART.
-XII, Section 2.
-3. The top team from 2012 Division "B" playoffs will move up to Division "A" for the 2013 season, while the last place team from the 2012 regular season standings will be relegated to Division "B".
+XII, Section 2. - 3.
+The top team from Division "B" playoffs will move up to Division "A" for the following season, while the last place team from the regular season standings will be relegated to Division "B".
 In the event of a tie, the criteria outlined in the section below will be used to determine the lowest place finisher.
 In the event of an odd number of teams entered, Division "A" will be the larger of the two divisions such that the Division "B" playoff champion and finalist will move up to Division "A", and the lowest place finisher from Division "A" will move to Division "B".
 Two teams can agree to switch divisions providing there is mutual consent between the two to do so.
-TIE BREAKERS Where ties involve the last playoff position(s), tie breaking games must be scheduled.
-2. To break all other ties in the final regular season standings, the following criteria will be used: (i) Head to head results, with the winning team being seeded highest.